Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

     String   SceneMasterClosetLights "Master Closet Lights Scene" <sofa> (GScene) {mios="unit:house,scene:109/status,command:ON|TOGGLE", autoupdate="false"}

-**NOTE**: Here we've added an additional configuration to the binding declaration, `autoupdate="false"`, to ensure the Switch no longer has the `ON` and `OFF` States automatically managed.
+:warning: Here we've added an additional configuration to the binding declaration, `autoupdate="false"`, to ensure the Switch no longer has the `ON` and `OFF` States automatically managed.
 In openHAB, this declaration ensures that the UI rendition appears like a Button.

 [Back to Table of Contents](MiOS-Binding#configuration)